Appdynamics/Dynamic-Agent-MA/readme.txt

 Customizing files in the AppServerAgent directory

-Currently, we support the following customizations:

-app-agent-config.xml
+If you would like custom files to be pushed to the agent conf directory, create a new directory called agent-files, and put your new files in this directory.
+The agent-files directory should reside in the same directory as the run.sh file.

-To use this feature, place your customized version of this file in the same directory as the run.sh script before running it.
-The Dynamic Agent will then copy this file to the appropriate place in the Java Agent directory of any containers instrumented dynamically after this point.
+The Dynamic Agent will then copy any file in agent-files into the Java Agent conf directory of any containers instrumented dynamically after this point.

 Note, it will not affect any containers already instrumented or containers manually instumented.